Ban Zu

 Ban Zu or Banzu (班卒 (Bānzú, Pan-tsu); Malay: Pancur) was a port settlement believed to have thrived in Singapore during the 14th century.
-It is thought to be located on Fort Canning Hill and the area on the north bank of the Singapore River basin between the hill and the sea.
+It is proposed to be located on Fort Canning Hill and the area on the north bank of the Singapore River basin between the hill and the sea.
 It was mentioned by the Chinese traveller Wang Dayuan in his work Daoyi Zhilüe together with Long Ya Men as the two settlements that made up Temasek.
 It may have been abandoned before 1400 after an attack by either the Siamese or the Majapahit.

 Name

 Ban Zu is likely a Chinese transcription of the Malay word pancur meaning "spring of water".
 Pancur is a common placename in the region.
 Fansur (Pansur) in Sumatra was known to the Arabs in the 10th century, and Fansur was also the name of a capital of Johor in the 16th century.
 A spring used to exist on the west side of Fort Canning Hill, called pancur larangan or "forbidden spring" in Malay, where the women of the royal household in old Singapura were said to bathe in.